Logo

 Summary

-Perhaps I’m forgetting some of my accounting nuances this far after getting my accounting designation but this doesn’t seem right to me.
-I do believe this scenario - buying an asset and disposing of it in the same year - is fairly unlikely in most normal circumstances.
-I suppose for assets like vehicles, this can and does occur but it likely isn’t common.
-The impact on the P&L doesn’t change, but the G/L accounts it hits might, if some of the loss should have hit Amortization Expense.
+Perhaps I'm forgetting some of my accounting nuances this far after getting my accounting designation but this doesn't seem right to me.
+I do believe this scenario (buying an asset and disposing of it in the same year) is fairly unlikely in most normal circumstances.
+I suppose for assets like vehicles, this can and does occur but it likely isn't common.
+The impact on the P&L doesn't change, but the GL accounts it hits might, if some of the loss should have hit Amortization Expense.

-What I was expecting to occur was half-year rule of amortization expense calculated (either added to the retirement or backed out if more amortization had occurred already).
+What I was expecting to occur was a half-year rule of amortization expense calculated (either added to the retirement or backed out if more amortization had occurred already).

 In any event, with this sample data, the entries for all 3 retirements were identical, no matter what date I chose for the transaction.
 Here is the final spreadsheet showing the entries for each asset: